- It is used to treat constipation caused by some pain drugs.

 - This drug is only for use in patients who take pain drugs.
 Tell your doctor if you stop taking your pain drug.

 - Signs of opioid withdrawal have happened with this drug.
-Call your doctor right away if you have more sweating, chills, loose stools (diarrhea) or stomach pain that is not normal, anxiety, feeling irritable, or yawning.
+Call your doctor right away if you have more sweating, chills, diarrhea or stomach pain that is not normal, anxiety, feeling irritable, or yawning.

 - If you are 65 or older, use this drug with care.
 You could have more side effects.